dairelad/dairelad/README.md

 ### 👋 Preamble:

-- 🔬 Recently started working in Cyber Security as a Threat Intelligence Engineer
+- 🔬 Recently started working in Cyber Security in CTI collection
 - ⚡️ Looking to collaborate on Cyber Threat Intelligence projects
 - 🎓 BEng, MSc in Software Development
 - 👉 Read about some of my projects [here](https://daire-curran.000webhostapp.com/)